Raink31/010-Testimonials-Grid-Section/README.md

 # Frontend Mentor - Testimonials grid section

-This is a solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
+This is a solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).

 ## The challenge

-Your challenge is to build out this section and get it looking as close to the design as possible.
+Your challenge is to build out this page and get it looking as close to the design as possible.

 ## Screenshot